Xaldovah/GovInfoAPI-KE/CONTRIBUTING.md

 ## Code Style Guidelines
 Please follow the existing code style and conventions used in the project.
 Here are some general guidelines:

--Use descriptive variable names and comments to make the code understandable.
+- Use descriptive variable names and comments to make the code understandable.
--Follow the PEP 8 style guide for Python code.
+- Follow the PEP 8 style guide for Python code.
--Use consistent indentation (typically 4 spaces).
+- Use consistent indentation (typically 4 spaces).

 ### Testing
 Ensure that your code changes are properly tested.
 Write unit tests to cover new features or changes, and ensure that all existing tests pass.